royfrancis/zage/README.md

 This app is available [online](http://rshiny.nbis.se/zage/).

-The app is designed mainly for use by Swedish researchers using SciLifeLab NGI  sequencing services.
-Therefore, the prices are in Swedish Kroner (SEK).
-Note that the prices may not be current.
+The app is for use by Swedish researchers using SciLifeLab NGI sequencing services.
+Note that the prices are in USD, but may not be current.
 For the latest prices, contact [NGI](https://www.scilifelab.se/platforms/ngi/).

 If the app is run locally, the following R packages are required: